CyberKnightJ/CyberKnightJ/README.md

 ## Introduction:
-Hello!
 I am a soon-to-be graduate pursuing a Bachelor’s degree in Information Technology.
 Throughout my academic journey, I have developed a strong passion for cybersecurity.
 As I prepare to transition into this exciting field, I am eager to apply my knowledge and skills to protect systems and data from evolving threats.
 I am committed to continuous learning and growth in cybersecurity, and I look forward to contributing to projects that enhance security and resilience.

 ## Certifications:
 <div>